ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 printload: use sched_lock to protect access to tcb
-message: printload: use sched_lock to protect access to tcb

 what could have gone wrong before?
 A scheduling switch during the printload could have led to a task exit, rendering the tcb invalid.
 After switching